kvikee

 One post online.
 Less than five hours.
 And a finished, soulless AI copy.
 A story shaking the foundations of trust in creator communities.

-On Monday, May 13th, an unindentified Polish indie game developer posted a short prototype video on a Reddit forum.
-The mechanics were fresh, the visual style—personal, imperfect, alive.
-It was a step into the public domain, an act of trust in an ecosystem long fueled by openness.
-Within 300 minutes, daylight faded.
-On platform X (formerly Twitter), a clip of another game appeared.
-Same perspective, same interactions, same “feel,” but executed with plastic precision, no spark.
-This wasn't inspiration.
-This was the essence of theft.
-And everyone knew how it happened.
+On Monday, May 13th, an unidentified Polish indie developer posted a short video clip showcasing a prototype of her upcoming game on a Reddit forum.
+The mechanics were fresh, the visual style – personal, imperfect, alive.
+It was a clear invitation to share work publicly, a trust‑based gesture in an ecosystem that has long thrived on openness.
+Within 300 minutes, that bright sky was eclipsed.
+On platform X (formerly Twitter) a clip of another game appeared – identical perspective, interactions and "feel", but rendered with plastic precision, completely devoid of spark.
+This wasn’t inspiration – it was theft.
+And everyone instantly understood how it happened.

 The truth about “vibecoding”: fast production without a soul